MarkHershey/python-learning/docs/python-packaging.md

 ### Namespace Package

 The main purpose of having "Namespace Package" is to make multiple python package share the same namespace.
+Without using namespace package, the top-level namespace of a python package is the name of the package, but with namespace package, the top-level namespace of a pcakage is usually different from the package name.

 Below is an example of two separate python namespace packages named `foo_x` and `foo_y` respectively, they share the same namespace `foo`.